Quasilinear rough partial differential equations with transport noise: Introduction

-\textbf{Organization of the paper.} The forthcoming Section \ref{subsec:settings} is devoted to definitions and settings, while in Section \ref{subsec:results} we give our main existence and uniqueness results for \eqref{problem}.
+\paragraph{Organization of the paper} The forthcoming Section \ref{subsec:settings} is devoted to definitions and settings, while in Section \ref{subsec:results} we give our main existence and uniqueness results for \eqref{problem}.
 In Section \ref{sec:preliminaries} we give some preliminary results that are useful for the sequel such as the renormalization property or the Rough Gronwall Lemma.
 Existence, and the proof of Theorem \ref{thm:existence} will be given in Section \ref{sec:existence}.
 The first uniqueness theorem, Theorem \ref{thm:uniqueness} will be proved in Section \ref{sec:uniqueness}.

-The main burden of the manuscript is the proof of the second uniqueness theorem, namely Theorem \ref{thm:uniqueness}, which will be done in Section \ref{sec:uniqueness_2}.
-The proof necessitates however the reading of Section \ref{sec:parabolic}, where solvability and $L^\infty$ bounds for a class of parabolic equations is investigated.
-Similarly, it will need the results of Section \ref{sec:transport}, where a rough transport equation with an additive input is investigated.
+In Section \ref{sec:parabolic}, solvability and $L^\infty$ bounds for a class of parabolic equations are investigated, the formulation of which are necessary for the understanding of further sections.
+Similarly, Section \ref{sec:transport} deals with a rough transport equation with additive rough input, whose study is motivated by the proof of the second uniqueness theorem, Theorem \ref{thm:uniqueness}.
+The proof of the latter will then be addressed in Section \ref{sec:uniqueness_2}, while the second existence result, Theorem \ref{thm:existence_2}, is shown in Section \ref{sec:higher}.
+Finally, Appendix \ref{app:sewing} recalls the statement of the Sewing Lemma, while Appendix \ref{app:product} is devoted to the product formula between solutions of two distinct rough PDEs.